Kalanithi Maran: Career

-Kalanithi Maran went to the United States for an MBA degree at the University of Scranton in Pennsylvania.
-He was fascinated by the amount of channels available there, whereas India still had one television channel, part of the Doordarshan monopoly.
-Upon completing his MBA, he returned to India in 1987 working for his family's small publishing company, which included a weekly women's magazine.
+Upon completing his MBA, he returned to India in 1987 to work for his family's small publishing company, which included a weekly women's magazine.
 In 1990, Maran started a monthly video magazine in Tamil called Poomaalai.
 For every copy given to a public library, about 200 pirated copies were produced.
 The primary market of Poomaalai was Sri Lankan Tamils who fled to Europe.
-On 14 April 1993, he founded Sun TV.
-Sun TV was listed on the Bombay Stock Exchange on 24 April 2006 upon raising $133 million for 10% of the share capital, catapulting him into the billionaire charts.
-He was among the few representatives at a roundtable with the visiting then US President Bill Clinton.
+On the 14th of April 1993, he founded Sun TV.
+Sun TV was listed on the Bombay Stock Exchange on the 24th of April 2006 upon raising $133 million for 10% of the share capital, making Maran a billionaire.
+He was a representative at a roundtable with the visiting then United States president Bill Clinton.

-He has won Young Businessman awards from CNBC and Ernst & Young, and Forbes magazine named him the "Television king of southern India".

-Under his leadership, channels owned by the Sun TV Network became some of the most popular and successful channels in South India.
-Sun TV was also the first channel in the country to set up its own earth station.
+Under his leadership, channels owned by the Sun TV Network became some of the most viewed and commercially successful channels in South India.
+Sun TV was also the first channel in the country to establish its own earth station.

-In June 2010, he acquired a 37% stake in SpiceJet from billionaire investor Wilbur Ross and promoter Bhupendra Kansagra, in his individual capacity and through his aviation company KAL Airways.
+In June 2010, he acquired a 37% stake in SpiceJet from billionaire investor Wilbur Ross and promoter Bhupendra Kansagra, in his individual capacity and through his aviation company, KAL Airways.
 He also put up an open offer for 20%, which increased his stake to more than 50%.

 Maran and his wife, Kavery, were ranked the highest paid business executives in the list of Indian executive pay charts with a package of ₹62 crore each in 2014.

-On 24 February 2015, he sold his stake in SpiceJet to Ajay Singh, the co-founder of the airline, as a part of an reconstruction and revival scheme since the airline was facing huge losses.
+On 24 February 2015, he sold his stake in SpiceJet to Ajay Singh, the co-founder of the airline, as part of a reconstruction and revival scheme, since the airline was facing huge losses.

-In 2023, he was the 77th richest Indian, with a net worth of US$3 billion.
-The same year, his production house, Sun Pictures, produced Jailer, starring Superstar Rajnikanth, and went on to become the highest performing film of 2023 and second-highest grossing Tamil film of all-time.
+In 2023, he was the 77th-richest Indian, with a net worth of US$3 billion.
+The same year, his production house, Sun Pictures, produced Jailer, starring South-Indian actor Rajinikanth, which went on to become the highest performing film of 2023 and second-highest grossing Tamil film of all-time.

 Personal life

-Kalanithi was born to former Union Minister Murasoli Maran in Chennai, Tamil Nadu, on 24 July 1964.
-He is also the grand-nephew of former Tamil Nadu chief minister M. Karunanidhi.
-Kalanithi Maran married Kavery, a native of Kodagu.
-They have a daughter named Kavya Kalanithi Maran, who is now the Head of both his cricket franchises, Sunrisers Hyderabad in the Indian Premier League and Sunrisers Eastern Cape in South Africa T20 League.
+Maran married Kavery, a native of Kodagu.
+They have a daughter, Kaviya Maran, who is an executive director of Sun TV Network and heads the group's cricket franchises, including Sunrisers Hyderabad in the Indian Premier League, Sunrisers Eastern Cape in the SA20 in South Africa and Sunrisers Leeds in The Hundred in England.

-He did his schooling in Don Bosco, Chennai.
-He graduated in commerce from Loyola College, Chennai.
-He did his MBA from University of Scranton, USA.
-As of 2023, his net worth is US$3 billion.
+In June 2025, Maran's younger brother, Dayanidhi Maran, issued a legal notice accusing him and others of corporate fraud and irregularities relating to the ownership and transfer of shares in Sun TV Network and associated companies.
+The notice alleged that Kalanithi had allotted 1.2 million shares to himself in 2003 for ₹1.2 crore without the necessary approvals, giving him a controlling stake, and alleged subsequent irregularities in the transfer of shares and company assets.

+Sun TV Network described the dispute as a personal family matter.
+In August 2025, Sun TV announced that the legal notices had been unconditionally and irrevocably withdrawn and that the issues had been resolved; the terms of the settlement were not publicly disclosed.